koor-tech/handbook.koor.tech/docs/company/company-address-phone.md

 ```

 !!! note
-    The company does not have any method of receiving packages or physical items.
+    We do not have any method of receiving packages or physical items.